anshikas14/Myntra_2024_TechRizz/README.md

 # Myntra_2024_TechRizz

 # PocketCloset
-This is the frontend code base for our final project at DCI.
+This is the frontend code base for our project at Myntra Hackerramp'24.
 PocketCloset is a react-native mobile App that helps users digitise their wardrobe and makes outfit suggestions according to the weather.